Farmers Markets

 Northside

-For more market information, follow CitiParks on Facebook, CitiParks on Twitter, CitiParks on Instagram or e-mail: farmersmarkets@pittsburghpa.gov.
+For more market information, follow CitiParks (@CitiParks) and the Office of Special Events (@PghEventsOffice) on social media or e-mail: farmersmarkets@pittsburghpa.gov.

 Please remember to bring your reusable shopping bags to the Markets!
 The City of Pittsburgh has a ban on plastic bags.
-Learn more HERE.
+Learn more about the plastic bag ban here.

-All 4 CitiParks Farmers Markets accept food stamps (SNAP), credit and debit cards as part of Just Harvest's Fresh Access program.
+Three CitiParks Farmers Markets accept food stamps (SNAP), credit and debit cards as part of Just Harvest's Fresh Access Program.
+The Farmstand accepts SNAP, credit and debit cards as an independent vendor.